gioblu/BIPLAN/documentation/functions.md

 return $a + $b
 ```

 All statements contained in the function definition are executed until `return` is encountered.
-Only one `return` is supported and must be the last statement of the function definition.
 Function definitions must be placed after `stop`.

 The following function `fibonacci` prints the Fibonacci series.
 As you can see the local variables must be defined along with the function parameters after the `locals:` keyword.
 The value of uninitialized parameters and local variables is guaranteed to be `0`.
 ```php